Advancing Disability-Inclusive Healthcare (ADIH)

 The Development of the Lifespan Disability Clinic (LDC) at UIC

-The LDC offers the following services:
+The LDC typically offers the following services:

 - Assistance with coordinating Transportation Services